Frequently Asked Questions

 - Setup accounts for you with POD vendors: Create Space, Lightning Source, Ingram Spark as needed.

 - Design your book interior.

 - Produce your book, to your satisfaction.

 - Setup titles for your book with the POD vendors as per your distribution goals.
-Create Space charges no fees for this.
+Create Space charges no fees.
 Lightning Source and Ingram Spark charge fees, but you only pay them if you want publication beyond Amazon & Kindle.

 - Create PDFs of your books in the required technical specifications, and upload them to the POD vendors.